Sepsad/sepsad.github.io/_pages/about.md

 For the moment, My research interests center on computational approaches to understanding human decision-making in social settings, and knowledge transfer mechanisms.
 Here's my [CV](/assets/pdf/CV.pdf).

-Outside of work, I like my friends, good writing of almost any kind, good music and films of all genres, mountains, running, (table) tennis, adventurous trips, and quality tea.
+Outside of work, I like good writing of almost any kind, good music and films of all genres, mountains, running, (table) tennis, and quality tea.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.